kauemurakami/getx_pattern/README.md

 # proposed by william Silva and Kauê Murakami
 # We also have a version in packages to vocvê that is used to the good old MVC

-examples available in this repository: getx_pattern_site and getx_example
+actual example available in this repository: examples/valorant-brasil-module-example
 ```

 ### Explaining